 Many people are taking advantage of all the new job opportunities popping up in the healthcare field.
-With aging baby boomers and the introduction of telehealth, and increasing awareness of mental health and addiction, there has come a higher demand for health care services.
+With aging baby boomers, the introduction of telehealth, and increasing awareness of mental health and addiction, there is now a higher demand for health care services.
 One of the most frequently asked questions of job seekers is if you need to include a cover letter with your resume and how to write a professional-looking cover letter.

 Once you learn how to write an eye-catching cover letter and resume, head on over to the jobs board at Behavioral Health Jobs to take the next step toward finding your dream job in healthcare.
 We maintain up-to-date postings of the best behavioral health jobs on the market.

 Your cover letter should be formatted like a formal letter and should be no more than one page in length.
 To begin, you will need to create your heading.
 This is often the easiest part of the cover letter since there is no need to draw your creativity.
 Your heading should include:

 - Your name and contact information – Some people choose not to include their street address and instead just use their city and state.
 That is just a matter of personal choice.
 You should always include your phone number and email address so the employer can reach out to you to schedule an interview.

 - The date you are sending your resume to the employer

 - The contact information for the hiring manager – This should consist of the hiring manager’s name and email address as well as the company’s address and phone number.

 Once you have completed the heading, you are ready to move on to the body of your cover letter.
 This will require more strategy as you want to include the most pertinent information without adding extra fluff.
 Here are some tips for a cover letter body that highlights the reasons you are the best candidate for the job while also remaining concise:

 - Start with your introduction.
 This is as simple as “Dear Mr./Mrs./Ms. [Name of hiring manager].